IMaeots/TicTacTwoWeb/README.md

 3. **TicTacTwoVUE** - Vue.js
    - Location: `/TicTacTwoVUE`
-   - A **Vue.js** implementation, utilizing the power of Vue's component-based architecture to organize the game’s features.
+   - A **Vue.js** implementation, utilizing the power of Vue's component-based architecture to organize the game's features.

 ---